healeycodes/healeycodes.com/posts/2d-multiplayer-from-scratch.md

 title: "2D Multiplayer From Scratch"
 date: "2024-06-30"
 tags: ["go"]
-description: "Patterns and systems for realtime browser games."
+description: "Exploring patterns and systems for creating realtime browser games."
 ---

 I recently built a game prototype for a 2D arena shooter.
 Here are my notes on some of the patterns I used and the design of the server and client systems.